mwcraig/ccd-as-book/_build/00-00-Preface.md

 The focus is on optical/IR images, not spectra.

+## Credits

+### Acknowledgements

+Made possible by the Astropy Project and ScienceBetter Consulting through financial support from the Community Software Initiative at the Space Telescope Science Institute.

 ## Software setup

 [*Click here to comment on this section on GitHub (opens in new tab).*](https://github.com/mwcraig/ccd-reduction-and-photometry-guide/pull/109/files#diff-6b9e05c00a713108878905584fab99ceR27){:target="_blank"}